 Hazel McCallion served as Mississauga’s mayor for 36 years and only retired from the position at 93.
 She now serves as the chancellor of Ontario’s Sheridan College.
 McCallion says that some of her most productive years came after she turned 65.

-Still feisty as ever, Hazel (Hurricane Hazel) McCallion celebrated her 98th birthday this past Valentine’s Day and decided that the best way to mark the occasion was to go rock climbing.
+Still feisty as ever, Hazel (Hurricane Hazel) McCallion celebrated her 101st birthday this past Valentine’s Day.

 American fashion icon Iris Apfel is celebrated for her fearless sense of style, combining bold hues with statement jewellery and her signature oversized glasses.
 A self-described “geriatric starlet,” she continues to influence fashion and design.

 From 2005 to 2006, a collection of her garments and accessories was been shown at the Metropolitan Museum of Art.
 Apfel was also the subject of a 2014 documentary, Iris, that was nominated for a slew of awards.